Ophiase/Social-Group-Clustering/README.md

 ## Introduction

-In the following we will consider the metrics bellow :
+In the following we will consider the metrics below :
 - Agitation : Too much agitation induce
     - Assumption : Affinity is correlated with agitation